tedngmt/MG-MotionLLM/README.md

 sends both models' text as `caption_m2t`/`caption_m2dt` on every frame, since there's one shared avatar to drive.
 The Unity overlay shows a single `caption` unlabeled, or both captions labeled `Simple:` (M2T) / `Detail:` (M2DT) when both are present.

+Each frame also carries `highlight`: the list of joint indices the active caption refers to, in the same joint order as `joints` (Pelvis=0 ..
+R_Wrist=21), derived from the caption text by `utils/body_parts.py`.
+The Unity `smpl_mecanim` project uses it to make those body parts glow on the avatar -- an emissive highlight material (`BodyPartHighlight.shader`) driven per frame by `BodyPartHighlighter.cs`, picked up by the Post-Processing stack's Bloom -- so you can see at a glance which part each fine-grained caption is describing. `m2t_and_m2dt_unity_stream.py` derives `highlight` from the Motion-to-Detailed-Text snippet (the Motion-to-Text caption is whole-body).
+Snippets with no recognizable part (e.g. `<Motionless>`) send an empty list, highlighting nothing.

 Note on positions vs. rotations: the avatar is **driven by positions**. `motion_to_unity_joints()` in `utils/unity_stream.py` streams joint positions (`recover_from_ric`, X-mirrored into Unity's left-handed